BS EN 17272: 2020

 BS EN 17272: 2020 - Determining the biocidal activity of Automated Airborne Room Disinfection Process

 The EN 17272 standard provides a comprehensive method for assessing the efficacy of automated airborne disinfection processes.
 It focuses on disinfecting non-porous surfaces in enclosed spaces by dispersing chemical disinfectants in gaseous, vapor, or aerosol form.
-This standard applies to various sectors, including medical, veterinary, food, industrial and domestic areas.
 The efficacy test ensures disinfectants achieve high log reductions in microorganisms such as bacteria, mycobacteria, spores, yeasts, fungi, viruses and bacteriophages.
 Adherence to EN 17272 guarantees the efficacy of disinfectants under field conditions, ensuring optimal sanitation and safety.

 EN 17272 standard applies to various types of chemical disinfectants used in automated airborne disinfection processes.
 Here are the specific areas that can be tested using this standard.